arvaid/arvaid.net/content/about.md

 showReadingTime: false
 ---

-I'm a Computer Science graduate from Eger, Hungary.
-On this page you can find information about my work experience, and some things I've been working on for fun as well.

-My interests include:

-- server-side applications
-- back-end development
-- Linux
-- functional programming
-- Java
-- Python
-- Elixir
-- Rust
-- Go

-Feel free to get in contact!
+I'm a software engineer based in Eger, Hungary.
+I'm interested in back-end API development, SRE related technologies (IaC, CI/CD) such as Ansible, Terraform.
+I run my own Linux servers at home for fun and also sometimes use Linux on the desktop.
+I like to learn new tech, including programming languages like Go, Rust and Kotlin.